hlan22/hlan22/README.md

 I am a 5th year student at the University of British Columbia (UBC), located in Vancouver, Canada!
 I am a Statistics major with a minor in Data Science and a Commerce concentration (BSc).

-I am currently doing statistical undergraduate research on weather extremes at UBC.
+I am currently doing statistical undergraduate research on weather extremes for UBC.

 Feel free to check out some of my projects!